 Nat Cole (pictured at right in the late 1940s) provided some more details to (jazz journalist) Leonard Feather in 1961: “Mel Torme’ brought it to me while I was working at the Trocadero.
 It was in the middle of a heat wave, when so many Christmas songs seem to be recorded.
 I told him it was beautiful but I didn’t feel it would be right to do it with just a trio.”(2) Music historian Will Friedwald picks up the narrative: “Both Cole and Gastel (who was also Cole’s manager), who was constantly encouraging Cole to find new material beyond the jazz and blues fields, fell in love with the song immediately.
 Although Cole had until then resisted the idea of working with anything but the trio, he felt the song needed strings to work.
 Ironically, then, it was not Capitol pressuring Cole to drop the trio in favor of singing in front of a big string orchestra, as one might expect.
 “Capitol was adamantly against the idea,” Cole explained, “so I cut it first with the trio.”

-The King Cole Trio in 1945: L-R: Oscar Moore, Wesley Prince and Nat Cole.
+The King Cole Trio in 1945: L-R: Oscar Moore, Johnny Miller and Nat Cole.

 Nat “King” Cole made four recordings of “The Christmas Song.”
 The first two were made in New York City in 1946.
 The first, on June 14, by Cole and guitarist Oscar Moore and bassist Johnny Miller, the regular King Cole Trio.
-(Shown at left in The second was made on August 19, with the King Cole Trio, plus four strings a harp, and some barely audible drums, with the arrangement being written by Charles Randolph Grean, then known simply as Charlie Grean.
+(Shown at left .)
+The second was made two months later on August 19, with the King Cole Trio, plus four strings a harp, and some barely audible drums.
+The arrangement was written by Charles Randolph Grean, then known simply as Charlie Grean.
 The third was made in Los Angeles on August 24, 1953, with a much larger string ensemble.
 The arrangement, by Pete Rugolo, basically followed the Grean original, except that a few more strings were added for a more lush sound.
 The final version was recorded in 1961 in Los Angeles.
 The 1953 Grean/Rugolo arrangement was used again, but it included even more strings than before, and Ralph Carmichael conducted the orchestra.